 Oftentimes, we feel discouraged and lacking in motivation when failure stares us in the face.
 Getting ourselves stuck in a fixed mindset prompts the feelings.
 Consequently, the fixed mindset keeps us in a place of lamenting and wasting of time.
 Now here comes the best part.
 The growth mindset stimulates us to pick ourselves up and apply our efforts at learning.
 Secret to reveal, this mindset is a key contributory factor to success and creative achievement.
 For our motivation, here are what I discovered about the benefits of a growth mindset.
 Please read on.

-You star as a person with a growth mindset when you believe that your qualities, abilities, intelligence or talent are fixed quantities.
+You star as a person with a fixed mindset when you believe that your qualities, abilities, intelligence or talent are fixed quantities.
 Of a truth, this mindset often makes it difficult for people to move beyond setbacks.
 This is so since it promotes the notion that failure is a direct measure of competence and worth.
 It makes people intolerant of mistakes, criticisms, and setbacks.
 On the contrary, the growth mindset stands on the belief that your qualities or abilities can be cultivated and improved upon through purposeful effort.
 The benefits of a growth mindset form part of the ingredients for success.
 The growth mindset often reveals itself in people who get their thrill from engaging in challenging tasks.
 Conversely, the fixed mindset hallmarks people who get their thrill from what is easy, what they have mastered.
 Stay with me, it gets really interesting as we explore the benefits of a growth mindset.

 1. Stimulates You To Conserve And Redirect Energy Constructively